Art-of-WiFi/UniFi-API-browser/README.md

 Please keep the following in mind:

 - the API browser tool doesn't support all available data collections/API endpoints, see the list below of those that are currently supported
-- currently, versions 4.x.x, 5.x.x, and 6.0.x of the UniFi Controller software are supported (version 6.0.42 has been confirmed to work) as well as UbiOS-based controllers (version 5.12.59 has been confirmed to work)
+- currently, versions 4.x.x, 5.x.x, and 6.0.x of the UniFi Controller software are supported (version 6.0.42 has been confirmed to work) as well as UniFi OS-based controllers (version 5.12.59 has been confirmed to work)
-- when accessing UbiOS-based controllers (e.g. UDM PRO) through this tool, please read the remarks below regarding UbiOS support
+- when accessing UniFi OS-based controllers (e.g. UDM PRO) through this tool, please read the remarks below regarding UniFi OS support
 - there is still work to be done to add/improve functionality and usability of this tool so suggestions/comments are welcome.
 Please use the GitHub [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues) list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/UniFi-API-browser-tool-released/m-p/1392651) to share your ideas/questions.
 - please read the Security Notice below before installing this tool!